 How to Make Filipino Fruit Salad

-Creamy Filipino Fruit Salad is easy to make.
+Filipino Fruit Salad Recipe

 - 2 cans 30 oz. fruit cocktail drained